Skip to main content

 How can one twin have breast cancer and the other doesn’t?

-Most cancers happen due to environment, lifestyle factors, and random chance rather than because of inherited risks.
+Most cancers happen due to environment, lifestyle factors, and random chance.
 When someone carries a gene chance which increases their risk of cancer, this increases their chance of developing cancer in their lifetime but is not a guarantee.

 What does risk reducing surgery mean?